canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

 volumes
     (*required*) Collection of one or more disk images to be created.
 The sub keys of this field are the names of the volumes.
-The value associated with each volume name is a structure describing the partition layout to record in this volume.
+The value associated with each volume name is a structure describing the layout to record in this volume.

 XXX: how do we know which volume the writable partition is supposed to be placed on?